 The University acknowledges that employees may face situations in their personal life in which they are subject to domestic or family violence and that this may impact considerably on their attendance at work and ability to undertake and perform work activities.
 USQ is committed to supporting employees experiencing domestic or family violence to continue to participate in the workplace and maintain their employment by providing a wide range of support mechanisms.

 Equity and diversity e-induction modules

 Upon commencement, and then annually thereafter, all employees are required to complete USQ's e-learning Equity and Diversity module.

-Each year, the University calls for nominations for the Equity and Diversity Achievement Awards which recognise achievements that have benefited diversity groups at the USQ.
+Each year, the University calls for nominations for the Excellence Award for Diversity and Inclusion which recognise commitment to diversity and inclusion at USQ.